Welcome to Computer and Room Booking System

 Project Rooms: There are 5 rooms on Level 1 of ERC for small group project work, each accommodating up to eight people.
-They are available for all staff and students for a period of 2 hours at a time.
-All rooms contain LCD screens (bring your own laptop).
+These rooms contain LCD screens (bring your own laptop).
+There are also 2 rooms on Level 5, which can accommodate up to 5 people each.
+They are available for all staff and students for a up to 2 hours at a time.

 Giblin Eunson Library

-Project Rooms : There are 9 project rooms available for small group project work, each accommodating up to 6 people.
-These are numbered Rooms 1-6 and 8-10 and bookings can be made from Monday to Sunday.
+Project Rooms : There are 15 project rooms available for small group project work, each accommodating up to 6 people.
+These are numbered Rooms 1-6 and 8-16 and bookings can be made from Monday to Sunday.
 Project Room 7 is reserved for staff use Monday-Friday but students are welcome to use the room Saturday-Sunday if vacant.
-They can be booked for a period of 1-2 hours at a time.
+They can be booked for up to 2 hours at a time.

-Project Rooms 1-5 and 7-9 have an LCD screen (bring your own laptop) and a PC workstation.
-Project Room 6 has an LCD screen but no PC, and Room 10 has a whiteboard but no PC or LCD screen.
+Project Rooms 1-5 and 7-9 have an LCD screen that connects to a PC workstation.
+These screens can not connect to personal laptops.
+Project Rooms 6 and 11-16 have an LCD screen but no PC, and Room 10 has a whiteboard but no PC or LCD screen.